floaterest/pixiv/README.md

 	// api.getUserDetail() for yourself
 	api.getUserDetail(pixivStaff).then(detail => {
-		// do stuff with 'detail' see wiki for more info
+		// do stuff with 'detail' see doc for more info
 	});

 	api.getUserIllusts(page => {